 - See also:

-Celebrating street performance
+The art of street performance

-Many outdoor Viennese events take place in the shadow of historical buildings, adding an extra dimension to proceedings.
-Although to be fair, it’s a struggle to find locations in the center that aren’t in the shadow of an old building.
+Many outdoor Viennese events take place in the shadow of grand historical buildings, adding an extra dimension to proceedings.

 The “buskers” are not lanky students playing Mull of Kintyre on beaten-up stratocasters.
 Nope, these street performers are masters of their trade: magicians and musicians, jugglers and acrobats, clowns and dancers…the usual and the unusual from all around the world.